 4. Loan Amount

-Maximum individual loan amount shall not exceed:
+The maximum loan amount with HBOR’s share shall not exceed:

 a) Twice the amount of annual salary expenditures of final beneficiary (including social security contributions and expenditures relating to the employees at the company location but formally on the payroll of subcontractor) for 2019 or for the last year available.
 As for final beneficiaries incorporated on 1 January 2019 or after that date, maximum loan amount shall not exceed the assessed annual salary expenditures for the first two years of operations; or